NormLorenz/solidjs-playground/READMETOO.md

 - ~~move the solidjs graphic to the home page~~
 - why is the app.tsx style sheet called app.module.css
 - integrate a sass complier
+- use props in a component
+- pass props to the component from the route

 ```bash